 - Increased EU funding: For 2023 and 2024, the EU has pledged over 2 billion EUR in support for Syrian refugees and their host communities.
 It was stressed that the EU would continue to collaborate with Turkiye to ensure the delivery of cross-border aid to Syria.
 As part of the MFF mid-term review package, the European Council on 1 February 2024 agreed to increase by 1.5 billion EUR the Solidarity and Emergency Aid Reserve for the period 2024-2027.[47]

-- Increasing numbers of apprehensions of temporary protection beneficiaries: By the end of 2023 around 58,621 Syrians accounted of the total number of 254,008 apprehensions across the country.
-The number increased in 2023, more than doubled comparing to 2021.[53]
+- Increasing numbers of apprehensions of temporary protection beneficiaries: By the end of 2024, there were 50,641 Syrians among the 225,831 people apprehended across the country.
+The number decreased in 2024, but was still more than double than the same figure in 2021.[48]

 - 1:1 Resettlement scheme: The EU-Türkiye statement of 18 March 2016 established a specific resettlement procedure (“1:1 scheme”), under which one Syrian national would be resettled from Türkiye to the EU Member States for each Syrian national returned from Greece to Türkiye, taking into account the UN vulnerability criteria.
-As of December 2023, there are 39,647 persons have been resettled under this “1:1 scheme”, with primary resettlement destinations being Germany, France, the Netherlands, and Sweden[54].
+As of March 2024, there are 65,927 persons have been resettled under this “1:1 scheme”, with primary resettlement destinations being Germany, Canada, U.S.A., and France.

 [1] PMM, Temporary Protection Statistics, available here.